josmanolo/driscolls-users-news-frontend/README.md

 The frontend project structure should look something like this:`

 public/ src/ components/ hooks/ utils/ App.js index.js ... .env .gitattributes .gitignore package-lock.json package.json README.md

- `## Contributing`

-Contributions to the Driscolls Users News App Frontend are welcome!
-Feel free to fork the repository, make your changes, and submit a pull request.

-## License

-This project uses the following license: [ISC](https://opensource.org/licenses/ISC).`